 Original article continues below...

-Destiny 2 has arrived on consoles but though the game has finally been released that doesn't mean the news and updates are going to stop.
-It's yet to arrive on PC (that'll happen on October 24) and just like the original Destiny, this game is only going to grow over time.
+Destiny 2 has arrived on all platforms but though the game has finally been released that doesn't mean the news and updates are going to stop – this is a game that's only going to grow over time.

 With that in mind, we've created a one stop shop for all of your Destiny 2 update needs.
 Here you'll find the latest news on what's being added to the game and when updates are coming.